School-of-Solana/program-lokaimoma/PROJECT_DESCRIPTION.md

 ```

 ### Additional Notes for Evaluators
-- None.
-Thank you for your time.
+- Thank you for your time.